 E45 / Sudocrem: Don't use Sudocrem as a chamois cream.
 It may be good on a babies bum, but babies don't ride a bike all day.
 It is not slippery enough to be effective as a chamois cream.
 Sudocrem also makes a real mess of padded shorts and can be very difficult to wash out.
 Some shorts never really recover from Sudocrem use.
 The pad can absorb the cream and lose all its cushioning powers.
 Good cycling shorts cost £60-120, it's dumb to ruin a good pair of shorts by not using Bum Butter.

-Vaseline: Never use Vaseline to prevent saddle sores or soreness when cycling.
+Vaseline: Can Vaseline be used as chamois cream?
+No. Vaseline should not be used as a chamois cream.
+Never use Vaseline to prevent saddle sores or soreness when cycling.
 It is a petrol based product.
 You would not drink petrol, so why smear it on your most delicate body parts?
 Despite feeling slippery, it will not help you in anything other than the very very short term.
 There are also credible safety concerns with a German consumer organisation advising against its use.

 Campers and scouts use Vaseline as a fire starter, as it is very flammable.
 To illustrate that its not something you should put on your skin, watch the video below.